-□ = Course available through Distance Learning (see page 47).
-Business & Information Technology Division A Skill Set is issued by an instructional department upon successful completion of a combination of approved courses that provide specific skills.
-Application for a Skill Set may be made within the department upon completion of the coursework.
+A Skill Set is issued by an instructional upon successful completion of a combination of approved courses that provide specific skills.
+Application for a Skill Set may be made within the division upon completion of the coursework.
 Business Applications Design (Skill Set) This Skill Set is designed as an entry point for job opportunities that include presentation graphics, brochure design and layout and photo enhancement skills.
-In particular, this Skill Set is for the person wanting to develop presentations, brochures, and page layout for print, multimedia and online graphics.
+This Skill Set is for the person wanting to develop presentations, brochures and page layout for print, multimedia and online graphics.
 Students need to have strong basic computer skills.
 Students without strong basic computer skills (specifically Microsoft Windows and file management skills) may need to develop these skills.
 Students enrolled in these courses may not be eligible to receive financial aid or Veterans Administration benefits.
-Contact Information Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-Database Management (Skill Set)
+CONTACT INFORMATION Information about these courses is available from the Business & Information Technology Division at (505) 224-3811, or from Academic Advisement and Career Development at (505) 224-4321.